JoGorska/hackathon-team-1/README.md

 A site to provide ideas for alternative Valentine's day gifts.

-Site users are invited to answer questions about the personality traits and behaviour of the recipient...
+Site users are invited to answer questions about the personality traits and behaviour of their partner and are presented with gift ideas based on their response.

+The site is free to use, and mobile responsive.

 # User Experience Design

 ## Strategy

+Developed for those who wish to make a special purchase for their partner, regardless of whether for Valentine's Day, a birthday, or anniversary, the site has been designed with a simple to use format that guides the user through a set of closed-option questions about their partner's likes and dislikes, ultimately leading them to a selection of suitable gift ideas.

+The site does not sell the gifts directly but provides links to international suppliers.
+At present, the site does not have a geographical focus, but rather is available for international users.
+All prices have been converted to USD to make for a simple user experience.

+Potential advertisers are encouraged to get in touch to offer their product, service, or experience to site users, to enhance the options available.

 ### Target Audience